ShangyuZ/Sustainable-finance-portfolio/README.md

 and what do they say they're funding?
 And do green bonds trade cheaper than conventional bonds from the same issuer (the "greenium" question)?

-I'm matching bond pairs by maturity and pulling yield data through UCL's Bloomberg access.
-Output: a short bank-style PDF brief and an Excel model.
+For the greenium question, I reviewed the academic literature (Zerbib 2019; Panizza et al. 2025; Banque de France 2025) and built a matched-pair framework in Excel ready for empirical testing.
+Output: a 3-page bank-style PDF brief and a six-sheet Excel model — both in the project folder.

 ---